karanveers969/Waterfox-AMOLED/README.md

 ## Security Notes

-Only resource files are modified.
-No core app logic is touched.
+Only resource files were modified.
+No core app logic was touched.
-Security should not be a huge concern, since new builds are automated and run every 24 hours (unless you don't trust me).
+Security should not be a huge concern, since new builds were automated and run every 24 hours (unless you don't trust me).
-Re-signing is required from my side , so if you prefer full control:
+Re-signing was required from my side, so if you prefer full control:

 - Fork the repo
 - Replace the signing keys via GitHub Actions secrets